ipfs/js-ipfs/README.md

 Same as in Node.js, you just have to [browserify](http://browserify.org) the code before serving it.
 See the browserify repo for how to do that.

-See the example at the [examples folder](/examples/bundle-browserify) to get a boilerplate.
+See the example in the [examples folder](/examples/bundle-browserify) to get a boilerplate.

+### In a web browser through webpack

+See the example in the [examples folder](/examples/bundle-webpack) to get an idea on how to use js-ipfs-api with webpack

 ### In a web browser from CDN